Privacy Policy

 • Under certain circumstances, water suppliers provide consumer contact data to the DWI, for example if consumers have complained to their water supplier because of a drinking water quality problem.
 The DWI may contact affected consumers about the issue to obtain further information.

-• Data submitted by Local Authorities on private water supplies in their area
+• Data submitted by local authorities on private water supplies in their area.

 • Job applicants and our current and former employees, liaison contacts, contractors and secondees.